 Bachelor of Science degree in Biology require a minimum of 19 semester credit hours of core BIOLOGY courses (BIOLOGY 106, 107, 301, 372 and 405 or 403).
 An additional 21 semester credit hours of biological sciences coursework selected in consultation with your biology advisor is required.
 The 21 semester credit hours must include 15 upper division credits, six of which must be BIOLOGY courses taken in residence at WSU.

-Courses that must be taken before coming to WSU Global Campus
+The following courses must be taken before coming to WSU Global Campus:

 - CHEM 105 – Principles of Chemistry I